Sameep1234/notes/vault/courses.Semester 5.Embedded Systems.Lecture 3.md

 * Thus, multiply the prescaler to clock time period to get the adequate delay.
 * Overflow flag is located on 0th bit.
 Hence to check overflow we check TIFR & 0x1 to be 0.
 * **Make sure that to reset the flag by putting "1" to the flag.**
+* The reason for this could be understood using an analogy.
+These are not the direct registers.
+These like control registers which means they act as a switch.
+We are pressing the "reset" switch (by putting "1") and in turn it is telling the actual register to reset the values.
+Thus, instead of 0, we are passing 1.
 * Example questions
     * ![](/assets/images/2021-09-06-11-40-28.png)
     * ![](/assets/images/2021-09-06-11-42-27.png)